 The U-M School of Social Work and Sociology have partnered to create an opportunity for U-M undergraduate sociology students to enter the MSW program.
-Upon graduation, you can continue your MSW degree online.
+Upon graduation from the on-campus program bachelor's program, you can continue your MSW degree online.

 - Promote social justice through direct service and advocacy on the local, national and global levels

-- Earn your BA in four years and your MSW part-time saving you time and money
+- Earn your BA (on-campus) in four years and your MSW (online) in a 45-credit program saving you time and money

-- Earn your BA in Sociology and your MSW from the #1 schools in the country (U.S. News & World Reports)
+- Earn your BA (on-campus) in Sociology and your MSW (online) from the #1 schools in the country (U.S. News & World Reports)

 - 96% of U-M MSW graduates looking for jobs are employed

-- We provide field placements near your community in the Conterminous U.S. (48 states and DC; not including Alaska, Hawaii or any U.S. territory)
+- We provide field placements near your community within the United States, not including U.S. territories

 Interested students must be current undergraduate students at the University of Michigan-Ann Arbor who will declare Sociology as a major and select the Sociology & Social Work subplan.